greole/ginkgo-wiki/Tutorial-2:-Implement:-Matrices.md

 Objectives
 ----------

-In this tutorial you will learn the basics classes in Ginkgo.
+In this tutorial you will learn about the basic classes of Ginkgo.
 We will introduce Ginkgo's executor concept and the `gko::matrix::Dense` matrix class.
 Precisely, we will learn how to create matrices and fill them with the coefficients.
 Similarly, we will learn about how to create a right-hand-side for the Poisson equation, create an initial guess vector, and compute the residual of the initial guess.